My Story

 Growing up I was the ornery youngest child who caused all the trouble.
 I have two older sisters who are overall pretty awesome humans.
 Collectively they’ve given me two nieces who are truly my pride and joy.
 Life with two sisters was a blast, we got to surprise people with our fist-fights that looked like three grown men in a bar fight.
 My dad thought it was funny (until braces came along and he bought boxing gloves), while my mom just shook her head.

 My mom is simple and steady, she forgives everyone, even when they don’t deserve it, and she’s a vault for every secret.
 My dad was a little rough around the edges, and the older I get the more people say I’m just like him, which I’m still deciding if that’s good or bad.
-He is someone who will quite literally push you to be the very best version of yourself.
-He never gives up on anyone, he would give the shirt off his back for a complete stranger, no questions asked.
+He was someone who would quite literally push you to be the very best version of yourself.
+He never gave up on anyone, he would give the shirt off his back to a complete stranger, no questions asked.
 He taught all of us girls that we don’t need a man, we mowed the lawn, changed tires, worked on rent houses, and did all the typical “son” chores around the house, but don’t get me wrong we had to “make a good wife one day” so we were doing the dishes and laundry after.
 On a real note, he taught us what hard work was and he showed us that it would get us anywhere we wanted to go.
 He never failed to humble us when we were wrong but he was always the first to congratulate us after a win.
 I really do have the best family a girl could ask for.
 I am a mosaic of all the people God has placed in my life, every family member, every friend, every person who has loved me and who I have loved.
 To know me is to know them, because their pieces are woven into every part of me.

 I grew up in church because that’s what you do in small-town Oklahoma.
 At six years old, I got baptized because my sisters were, but I didn’t truly understand the Gospel.
+No one really questioned if six year old Rylie understood the meaning of asking Jesus into her heart.
+She just thought why not go for a swim in big church just like the big sisters did.
 My life was smooth sailing other than the occasional whoopings for “being mean” to my sister.
 I learned all the right answers in Sunday school, went to every camp, and wore the mask of a “good Christian girl.”
 Now is a good time to mention that I was (and occasionally still am) a very prideful person.
-Around middle school, I realized that I had never actually given my life to Christ.
+Around middle school, I realized that I had never actually had a moment of salvation.
 I was living in constant fear, knowing that if I died, I would not be spending eternity with Jesus, but I was even more fearful of swallowing my pride and walking the aisle in front of all those people who I had this mask on for.

 All glory to Him, I don’t deserve any of it.
-I wouldn’t be alive today if I hadn’t hit rock bottom and discovered He is the Rock at the bottom.
 Thank you, Jesus.
 May I be a vessel of Your overflow.

 Good talk,